ostinelli/apnotic/README.md

  * **cert_path** → **`string`**

- Returns the path to the certificate
+ Returns the path to the certificate.

 ##### Blocking calls